fujiwara/fluent-plugin-suppress/README.md

   @type          suppress
   interval       10
   num            2
+  max_slot_num   100000
   attr_keys      host,message
   add_tag_prefix sp.
 </match>
 ```

 In `interval` sec, `num` messages which grouped by `attr_keys` value, add tag prefix "`sp.`" and pass to follow process.
 Other messages will be removed.
+`max_slot_num` put an upper limit on the length of the internal variable which contains message occurences.

 Input messages: